Stop motion: Segundo de Chomón

 Spanish filmmaker Segundo de Chomón (1871–1929) made many trick films in France for Pathé.
 He has often been compared to Georges Méliès as he also made many fantasy films with stop tricks and other illusions (helped by his wife, Julienne Mathieu).

-Le théâtre de Bob (April 1906) features stop motion with dolls and objects to represent a fictional automated theatre owned by Bob, played by a live-action child actor.
-The film used to be credited to Chomón, but he didn't come to Paris (to work for Pathé) until later.
-Direction and special effects have been attributed to Gaston Velle.
+Le théâtre de Bob (March 1906) features stop motion with dolls and objects to represent a fictional automated theatre owned by Bob, played by a live-action child actor.
+The film used to be credited to De Chomón, but this has been disputed since new research proved that he wasn't in Paris during the film's production.
+Direction and special effects have also been attributed to Gaston Velle.
+De Chomon more likely directed the similar 1909 short Le théâtre électrique de Bob.